Sibiu Cycling Tour

 The Sibiu Cycling Tour (Cycling Tour of Sibiu until 2015) is a 2.1 category professional bicycle road race held in Sibiu, Romania.
 Its first edition took place in July 2011, as part of the UCI Europe Tour.
 The race is organised with the support of the local council as well as the regional council of Sibiu.
-Held entirely around the city, the race normally runs over four days including a prologue on the cobbled streets of the city, and two climbing stages, one on the Transfăgărăşan Road to Bâlea Lac and a second to the mountain resort of Păltiniș.
+Held entirely around the city, the race normally runs over four days including a prologue on the cobbled streets of the city, and two climbing stages, one on the Transfăgărășan road to Bâlea Lake and a second to the mountain resort of Păltiniș.

 Overall winners

 Classifications

 As of the 2018 edition, the jerseys worn by the leaders of the individual classifications are: